Wildland water tender: Water Tender Types

 In the fall of 2007, the National Wildfire Coordinating Group agreed on a set of standards for all water tenders that are used for wildland firefighting.
 Water tenders are divided into support tenders and tactical tenders.

 Municipal or structural fire department also use water tenders with much larger water capacities for areas of structures that may lack fire hydrants, in case of "dry hydrants" (faulty hydrants that will not provide water flow) or in sustained cold sub-zero weather, which may freeze underground water lines.
 These tenders might be tractor/trailer trucks carrying 8,000 gallons or more.
 These water tenders might be equipped with associated fire station equipment including required number of breathing apparatus, first aid kits, telescopic ladders, heat-resisting fiberglass blankets, overall suits, electrically insulated rubber hand gloves, fireman's axes with insulated handle, fireman's helmets made of fiberglass, leather belt and pouch for axe, etc.

 NFPA 1906

 Additionally, there are requirements laid out by the National Fire Protection Association in NFPA 1906: Standard for Wildland Fire Apparatus.
-Some of the many details of the NFPA 1906 include:

-Stability: All wildland apparatus must pass a 30° stability test.

-Roadability: Vehicles must be capable of operating on 20% grades and remain stationary on 10% grades.

-Carrying Capacity: The Standard lays out a detailed analysis of what the allowable additional weight is on top of the gross vehicle weight rating.
-This is critical to keep the vehicles from getting overweight.
+According to the National Fire Protection Association, apparatuses used mostly for outdoor or wildland fires are considered wildland fire apparatuses and must meet the standards laid out.